Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Initiatives to Maintain and Improve Women’s Health

-We are also trying to support women who are returning to work after parental leave by providing information on consultation services and self-care information to help them balance childcare and work from a health perspective.
-In 2022, a women’s consultation office staffed by female medical professionals (doctors, nurses) was also opened.
-This office also provides health consultations.
+We also try to support women who are returning to work after childcare leave by providing information on consultation services and self-care information to help them balance childcare and work from a health perspective.

 Anti-smoking Measures